discordeno/discordeno/website/docs/contributing.md

 #### `yarn check:all`

-This is a script that only exists in the root of the repository, it will check all the files in repo including examples, website, etc
+This is a script that only exists in the root of the repository.
+It will check all the files in repo including examples, website, etc

 #### `yarn test:unit`